Updated: Aug 8

 The first thing I need to do is come up with what I want in a dog.
 Explain it - describe it.
 And THAT becomes my goal in breeding - the set of standards that I aim for.
 I will compare each dog to this description, and it's quality will be matched to that standard.

-Those standards, written and published by me and me alone, makes me the creator of this breed.
+Those standards, written and published by me and me alone, makes me the creator of dog lives I am responsible for.
 Although I am making these dogs for "me", one of the things I truly desire is to make the dogs for YOU, the individual reading this considering buying one of my puppies.
 These dogs are just as much yours as they are mine.
 You have to live with the end product of my mad-sciencing.
 Not me.
 YOU are the one who care and nuture this animal into a member of your family.
 We will cry together when that fateful day comes - and reminisce on how we first found each other.
 We may, at times, worry and bite our nails while we wait for results together.
 But I WILL be there.
 Once that dog leaves my possession, it doesn't leave my heart.
 ALL of my pups will leave with a microchip in them.
 I do this because I can't stand the thought of something I created floating around out there with no place to go.
 If ever one of my dogs winds up in the shelter and YOU can't be reached?

 I will go get my dog.

 This may sound more like ownership policy, but in truth, it is part of creating the standard.
-I commit myself to the point that I understand I may have to live with the dogs I create.
+I commit myself to the point that I understand I have to live with the dogs I create.
 They may come back to me - so I actually "might" end being the one caring and nurturing the animal into a member of the family, until I see it through to the end of it's life.
-The Rocky Mountain Alsatian should be what I want to live with for the rest of my life.
+The Rocky Mountain Companion Dog should be what I want to live with for the rest of my life.
 As much as I would LOVE to churn out all kinds of hair and coat styles, colors and sizes, I must keep in mind that I am the one who may end taking the dogs back, and living with them furever.
 I better like what I make.

-Let There are a few points I have been considering that have to do with todays social and economic climate.
+There are a few points I have been considering that have to do with todays social and economic climate.

 Conservation news says that we are about to have 23 Apex predators dumped into our backyard. https://www.msn.com/en-us/news/us/gray-wolves-to-be-reintroduced-to-colorado-in-unprecedented-vote/ar-BB1aJQ6k

 Social distancing has effected the way we live our lives, and the way we are beginning to "use" our pets.
 I feel that we are at a point now more than ever where a companion temperament in a large dog is crucial to develop.
 Too many breeds developed for special working skills will be asked to be companions, and we will lose a very valuable treasure in the diversity of the working dog.
-The companion temperament is something specific, and the standards should clearly state what that is.
+The companion temperament is something specific.
 You may notice the wording gets tweaked now and again, but the idea is the same - Calm, aloof to strangers with a desire to stay close to their people.
 Quiet, non barking, with little prey drive.
 An uncanny intuition, they can easily "read" their people and respond before asked.
 An innate understanding for all things man-made.
 In innate disposition for collars and leashes, can be easily trained to walk on a leash.
 Has a natural Taboo about eliminating inside, is easily housebroken.
 These are the things that would make a dog a consistent good companion for me?
 So these will be the traits I will look for in the dogs I create.
 The Rocky Mountain Companion Dog